shoc Legal Disclaimer, Data Protection, Impressum

 As a consequence:

-- We share no links to Facebook, Twitter, LinkedIn, Google etc.
+• We share no links to Facebook, X, LinkedIn, Google etc.

-shoc, Inc. R.Haenggi, Hardstrasse 45 CH-8424 Embrach, is the operator of the website www.shoc.ch and is therefore responsible for collecting, processing and using your personal data, handling it in accordance with applicable data protection law.
+shoc, Inc. R.Haenggi, is the operator of the website www.shoc.ch and is therefore responsible for collecting, processing and using your personal data, handling it in accordance with applicable swiss data protection law (DSG).

 Every time you visit our website, our servers temporarily store each access in a log file.
-During this process, the technical data listed below is collected without any action on your part, as is generally the case for every connection to an online server:
+During this process we store the IP address, the visited web pages, the browser, the start and duration of stay.

 This data is collected and processed in order to enable the use of our website (to establish a connection), guarantee the security and stability of the system on a long-term basis, allow us to optimize our Internet offering and for internal statistical purposes.
 Herein lies our legitimate interest in data processing.